 When 20 patients with irritable bowel syndrome (IBS) underwent elimination diets as part of a 2006 study conducted by University of Kansas Medical Center, 100 percent of patients experienced significant improvements in digestive symptoms.
 (4)

 Elimination diets were based on the results of tests done to identify patients’ food and mold panels.
 After six months of being on the elimination diets and also taking probiotics, patients were reassessed – and every single one reported improvements in bowel movements and control over IBS symptoms.
 Researchers also found that 100 percent of the patients had increased levels of beneficial bacteria present within the gut flora.

-3. Useful for Healing Leaky Gut Syndrome
+3. Useful for Treating Leaky Gut Syndrome

 In many cases leaky gut syndrome is the underlying cause of allergic reactions, autoimmune disease and body-wide inflammation.
 Leaky gut occurs when the lining of the digestive tract develops tiny holes that allow specific substances to pass through into the bloodstream, damaging your system.
 (5)